PE Premium Funding

 • Effective assessment ensures gaps in attainment and progress are addressed

-• Increased staff confidence to lead extra-curricular activities and in-house competitions
+• Staff confidence to lead extra-curricular activities and in-house competitions

 • Nominations made for virtual sportsman/ woman of the year awards